Laura Matsuda: Design and personality

-Laura stands 5 ft 9 in (175 cm) tall, and her primary outfit consists of a green sleeveless jacket with yellow highlight tied up beneath her breasts, matching doji pants, sandals, and a black martial arts belt across her waist.
+Laura stands 5 feett 9 inches (175 cm) tall, and her primary outfit consists of a green sleeveless jacket with yellow highlight tied up beneath her breasts, matching doji pants, sandals, and a black martial arts belt across her waist.
 The color scheme in particular was meant to highlight her "Brazilian femininity" and Jiu-Jitsu, while bracelets were added to each wrist to act as accents to the design.
 Her hairstyle is long and flowing on right side while the left is styled into cornrow braids, and along with her "voluptuous" body was meant to give her a more pronounced South American look.
 While the initial plan was to have her rear exposed and only covered by a thong, Capcom Brazil objected, and as a result black tights were added beneath the pants on the final model to cover the exposed skin.

 Laura was given several alternative outfits in the game, many of which featured her wearing hotpants or some type of swimsuit, as well as a Christmas-themed outfit and one modeled after the character Gloria from Devil May Cry 4.
 Her outfit for the game's "Story" mode in particular, consisting of daisy dukes, a thong, and a shirt that exposes the undersides of her breasts, was overseen by Nakayama.
 He added tanlines to the design as a personal preference, initially worried they may be "overkill" but deciding instead to stick to his personal tastes regarding the design.

 According to Johnathan Klein, Street Fighter V English-language voice acting director, Laura's personality was built around the theme of "everyday being Carnivale" for her.
 They wanted her to be brash and playful, while also sweet to the point it felt as though she were "killing you with kindness."
 Nakayama meanwhile wanted her to have a "cool" personality and be someone that "understood their own sexiness" without being "sarcastic".
 He chose early on to make her the sister of an existing Street Fighter character, Sean Matsuda, to further strengthen that character's background.